High Qing era: Territorial expansion

-The Qing empire was much larger in population and territory than the previous Ming dynasty.
+Apart from the increased population, the Qing Empire was much larger in territorial size than the previous Ming dynasty, since the Qing had greatly expanded its rule in Inner Asia during the High Qing era, especially during the Dzungar–Qing Wars from 1687 to 1758.
+A Qing government agency known as the Lifan Yuan was set up to oversee the empire's frontier regions.
 Additionally, the conquest of the western territories of the Mongols, Tibetans, and Muslims under the rule of the Qing were another factor of prosperity.
-Again, the skillful rule of the era’s emperors allowed for this success.
+Again, the skillful rule of the era's emperors, in combination with military campaigns like the Ten Great Campaigns allowed for this success.
 Rule through chiefdoms in territories like Taiwan, allowed for the conquered peoples to retain their culture and be ruled by their own people while the Qing Empire still possessed the ultimate control and rule.
-These ruling tactics created little need or reason for rebellion of the conquered.
-Another aspect of Manchu rule under the Qing Empire was rule within modern day China.
-The Mongols' attempt to rule may have failed because they attempted to rule from the outside.
-The High Qing emperors ruled from within, enabling them to obtain and retain stable and efficient control of the state.
+These ruling tactics created little need or reason for rebellion by the conquered.